 In case you are wondering: Yes, my website is still currently running the Darling WordPress theme.

 A rough start with my paid WordPress Theme

-I then made the loop and purchased the Genesis Framework (StudioPress) and the Darling theme (Restored316).
-Then I procrastinated putting them into action.
-I was so scared I would mess up my whole website!
+I then made the loop and purchased the Genesis Framework (StudioPress) and the Darling theme* (Restored316).

-I took a deep breath someday and followed the tutorials at Restored316 to install the Framework and Child Theme.
+Though I was scared I would mess up my whole website, I took a deep breath someday and followed the tutorials at Restored316* to install the Framework and Child Theme.

 And it worked quite well!
+Yay!

 Just one hour of work later it looked like that:

-Customizing the WordPress theme
+Customizing the premium WordPress theme

 You can easily customize some items of the Darling theme* using the WordPress customizer which is great.

 Some other things like fonts or getting rid of some elements need a change in the theme’s code.
 This is a bit intimidating.
 Copy and save the original code before you change anything!
 If you mess up the code you will break your website!
 With an extra copy as a backup, you can bring it back to life.
 And don’t worry, the Genesis Framework cares for your website’s functionality and you will not have to change anything there.
 In fact, it is highly recommended to not touch this framework code at all: